Environments

 1. Go to Environments > Manage.

-2. Scroll to the environment that you want to delete.
+2. Go to the environment that you want to delete.

 4. Follow any on-screen instructions for confirming the deletion.

-You may want to completely delete the index for an environment.
+You may want to completely delete the indexes for an environment.
 This can be done directly through the Cockpit.

 What happens when I delete an index? 🤔